christophergrant/digital-garden/content/_index.md

 ## About Christopher Grant

 For work, I am currently employed in the technical pre and post-sales function at Databricks.
 The title on my theoretical business card is `Senior Specialist Solutions Architect`, which is confusing, so here's what I actually do:
-- Tuning customer queries - including non-trivial solutions like pre-aggregations before inequality joins and standard lakehouse stuff like compaction, data skipping via (dynamic) file/partition pruning, and custom Spark-based configurations for optimal efficiency.
+- Tuning customer queries - including non-trivial solutions like pre-aggregations before inequality joins and standard lakehouse stuff like compaction, data skipping via (dynamic) file/partition pruning, and custom Spark-based configurations for optimal efficiency and cost savings.
-- Helping architect production-ready data pipelines, up to multi-Petabyte scale.
+- Architecting production-ready, advanced data pipelines, up to multi-Petabyte per-table scale.
 - Teaching customers and internal resources about Delta Lake, Apache Spark, the Databricks platform, and more general Lakehouse architecture / basic distributed computing concepts.
 - Contributing to Open Source software.
 - Customer/Product advocacy.
-- Mentoring/guiding internally on customer relationships, solving technical problems, and business presentations.
+- Mentoring/guiding internally on customer relationships, solving technical problems, and technical business presentations.

 That being said, the job is fulfilling most of the time and I mostly recommend working at Databricks.
 If this sounds interesting to you and you'd like to explore similar roles at Databricks, please feel free to reach out to me via official channels (see LinkedIn below).